ims-systems-00/ims-kb/docs/General Information/actions.md

 In order to `Delete` an Asset, select the trash can icon under the `Actions` field.

 When deleting an Asset, you will first be asked to confirm you really wish to delete the asset.
 Please be warned that deleted assets cannot be easily retrieved and due care is required.
-Ensure to make regular [backups][Backup] to safely store information in case of an accident.
+Ensure to make regular [backups][Backup] **not yet made** to safely store information in case of an accident.

 <img src="/img/DocImg/General Information/Actions/Asset_Actions/Asset_Delete_Confirmation.png" alt="Asset - Delete Confirmation" class="center"/>